Remeron: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Sedation, which may affect your ability to drive or operate machinery.
+- Sedation may affect your ability to drive or operate machinery.
 Avoid alcohol.
 It is unclear whether tolerance develops to Remeron's sedating effect.

 - May cause orthostatic hypotension (a significant drop in blood pressure when going from a sitting to a standing position).